-A dual site Programme occurs when two ECVS Diplomates, each from a different training centre, enter into an agreement to co-supervise a Resident in a Standard VSRP (dual-site SVSRP).
-This is done in order to fulfil the requirement for exposure to multiple Diplomates and/or to expose Residents to a sufficient and balanced caseload, should this be a problem.
-Note that in a dual-site Programme it is advised that the Resident's time is divided equally as blocks of time between the two training centres.
-A Resident entering this duals-site SVSRP accounts for one of the two (in total) Residents that an ECVS diplomate is allowed to supervise for each involved diplomate in the dual-site SVSRP.
+A co-supervised programme occurs when two ECVS Diplomates, each from a different training centre enter into an agreement to co-supervise a resident in a Standard VSRP (dual-site SVSRP).
+This is done in order to fulfil the requirement for exposure to multiple Diplomates and/or is another way to expose residents to a sufficient and balanced caseload, would this be a problem.
+Note that in a co-supervised programme it is essential that the resident's time is divided equally as blocks of time between the two training centres.